pdx-cs-sound/zctalk/README.md

 There are several parameters that can be played with to perhaps slightly improve the quality: see the code for details.

+## License

+This work is made available under the "MIT License".
+See the file `LICENSE.txt` in this distribution for license terms.